NBC Sports Bay Area: Comcast ownership

 Comcast SportsNet Bay Area logo from March 2013 to April 1, 2017.

 On April 30, 2007, Comcast purchased a 60% interest in FSN Bay Area, along with a 50% stake in FSN New England, from Rainbow Media for $570 million.
 Then on December 10, the San Francisco Giants acquired a 30% stake in FSN Bay Area, with News Corporation becoming a minority partner in the network.
 As a result of Comcast becoming the majority interest holder, the network (after the sale was finalized in February 2008) was integrated into the company's own regional sports network group Comcast SportsNet, rebranding as Comcast SportsNet Bay Area on March 31, 2008.
 CSN Bay Area became the first Comcast SportsNet-branded network to use a logo style (utilizing Comcast's then-universal corporate logo), based on the logo for SportsNet New York, that was later adopted by all the other CSN regional networks on October 1, 2008.
 Shortly after the rebranding in April 2008, Fox agreed to sell its interest in CSN Bay Area to Comcast.

-Following Comcast's purchase of majority control of NBCUniversal, which already owned NBC owned-and-operated station KNTV (channel 11) and Telemundo O&O KSTS (channel 48), on April 19, 2011, the network announced plans to build an additional set specifically for use on sports segments seen on KNTV's newscasts.
-The revamp would also include in-depth interviews in addition to providing scores and highlights, and utilize CSN Bay Area's sports anchors and analysts.
+In April 2011, following Comcast's acquisition of NBC Universal, CSN Bay Area announced that it would produce the sportscasts for NBC owned-and-operated station KNTV using the network's anchors and analysts.
+These reports would come from a dedicated studio at CSN Bay Area's studios, and include sports news and interviews.